Applied Geophysics

 Geophysical methods are a powerful way of imaging the Earth’s subsurface, including the structure within it and the processes it undergoes.

 We are a community of scientists developing geophysical theory and practice for the quantitative investigation of target sub-surfaces.
-These targets are truly diverse, ranging from understanding the detail of lab-scale samples through to crustal-scale structures that influence basin evolution.
+These targets are truly diverse, ranging from understanding the details of lab-scale samples to crustal-scale structures that influence basin evolution.

 In addition, we analyse archaeological remains in the near-surface, structures within glaciers, natural and induced fracture systems within a rock mass, geothermal systems, and much else.
 We hold one of the largest stocks of geophysical field equipment in the UK and we have expertise in the analysis of archive data and computational modelling.